sara-nl/griddocs/source/Pages/Advanced/storage_clients/fts.rst

 ``fts-transfer-status`` command.
 When the remaining lifetime of the stored proxy passes under 4 hours, fts-transfer-submit will automatically delegate a new one as long as there is a valid *local proxy*.

+In our FTS instance that can be found at: `SURFsara FTS UI`_ we limit the access to only some VOs, upon request.
+You will need a proxy with a voms extension before you can use the rest interface.

 .. note:: To run the examples in this page you need to have a valid local proxy.
 The ``voms-proxy-init`` tool can be used to generate a proxy with :abbr:`VOMS (Virtual Organization Membership Service)` attributes from the personal certificate.
 Alternatively, you can use the startGridSession tool available on the SURFsara UIs.
 See also :ref:`startgridsession-explained`.

 First, create a proxy with your VO attributes on the UI: